unexist/blog/_drafts/domain-storytelling.md

 something, that I don't easily grasp.

 **Hint**: A nice trick from the agile community is to define [personas][] for the targeted audience.
-They create a fictional person, fill in some details like hobbies (sometimes even pictures) and then try to impersonate this person while writing stories.
+They create a fictional person, fill in some details like hobbies, pictures etc and and then try to impersonate this person while writing stories.

 ### What do you mean by that?